ndreynolds/ndreynolds.github.com/posts/2015-02-10-rust-first-impressions.md

 The good news is that this is supposed to change soon with the [1.0 release][5].

+#### Steep Learning Curve

+One of the trade-offs made in exchange for all the nice things about Rust is that it takes a while to get off the ground.
+For me at least, it's not a language like Python or Ruby that you can start making useful things with on your first day.
+Using Rust effectively is predicated on having a good understanding of the language.
+As a beginner, I struggled with compiler error messages that seemed cryptic taken out of context (mostly due to borrowing or ownership problems), but once I'd read more of the official book, they did start to make more sense.
+Moreover, like Haskell, Rust has a powerful type system and gives you a lot of rope to hang yourself with.
+I got stuck a few times when trying to define and deserialize a polymorphic "shape" type.

 #### Lifetime Syntax

 I think Rust generally has pretty nice syntax.
 I like its Ruby-style closures